 The Evolution of Postal Services

-The concept of post offices in India was first introduced in late 1773 when the country was still under British rule where it was developed for commercial interests.
+The concept of post offices is thought to originate in India where it was first introduced for commercial interests in late 1773 when the country was still under British rule.
 People were permitted to use the system from 1774.
-Initially, there were not many branches, but gradually every major location in the city started having a post office.
+Initially, there were not many branches, but gradually every major location in the country started having a post office.

 Are there Enough Post Offices?

-As you are no doubt aware post offices have been around for a considerable period and there was a time, albeit a few years ago, when most places had one.
-With the advent of better transport routes and aided by technology a lot of places have been closed.
-This wasn’t helped by the gradual shift away from people writing letters to communicate by email or phone.
+As for the US, you are no doubt aware post offices have been around for a considerable period and there was a time, albeit a few years ago, when most places had one.
+With the advent of better transport routes and aided by technology, some Post Office locations became commercially unviable and were closed.
+This wasn’t helped by the gradual shift away from people writing letters to communicate to the use of email or phones.

-The universal shift towards eCommerce over the last decade, led by Amazon and eBay, has seen far more people becoming more reliant on courier companies – not least of which is the post office.
+The universal shift towards eCommerce over the last decade, led by Amazon and eBay, has seen a shift with far more people becoming reliant on courier companies – not least of which is the post office.

-There is still a place in modern society however for the more traditional postal service catering more specifically to those people that may not be entirely comfortable with being wholly online and prefer to visit a brick-and-mortar facility.
+Aside from the growing needs of e-commerce, there is still a place in modern society for the more traditional postal service catering more specifically to those people who may not be entirely comfortable conducting business wholly online and would prefer to visit a brick-and-mortar facility.

 Let’s look briefly at some of the pros and cons of the postal service that we know so well.

-- It a recognizable focal point for sending out mail and packages – particularly to an older, more traditional generation.
+Post Offices offer a recognizable focal point for sending out mail and packages.
+This is particularly so for an older, more traditional generation.

 - Mail is often sent very quickly due in no small part to their extensive network of facilities and vehicles.

-- If transporting less bulky items, or those weighing less than 20-30 kilograms then it’s an effective way of doing this.
-It’s also a good method if you have a small number of items.
+- If sending less bulky items, or those weighing less than 20-30 kilograms then it’s an effective way of doing this.

 - Post Offices are centrally located and easy for people to get to.
 This also allows the delivery trucks easy access.